 Maximizing Profits for Airbnb Hosts in Hawaii

-As businesses grow and become more popular, it is imperitive that they learn to adapt their model in a way that does not negitively effect local environments.
-As a Data Scientist, I am committed to both business and environment so that they may find ways to live together symbiotically.
+As businesses grow and become more popular, it is imperative that they learn to adapt their model in a way that does not negatively effect local environments.
+Since I am a Data Scientist, I am committed to both business and environment so that they may find ways to live together symbiotically.

 Introduction & Purpose

 Airbnb is a popular rental service that allows individuals to make extra cash off of unused spaces in their homes.
 The service is popular to tourists because it offers luxurious, private accommidations for a discounted rate compared to local hotels.
 Airbnb makes anywhere from 3% per booking from hosts and 6 to 12% from guests.

 While tourists have enjoyed utilizing Airbnb for travel, many local communities have suffered due to the influx of people.
 Hawaii is one of these states where the negative effects of un-restricted vaction rentals is quite apparent.
 The increase in tourism around small, previously rural communities has increased cost of living, which is highly undesirable for a state where the residential population makes less than $80,000 (1) a year and the land value is above $700,000 (2).
 Thus, the increased property value has left properties on the market for extended amounts of time.
 These properties are eventually bought by wealthy non-residents and transformend into vacation rentals, which displaces locals.

 This year, Hawaii attempted to pass legislation that would restict Airbnb rentals.
 Though the legislation failed, it is up for review again and Hawaii will soon join the handful of states that have passed such legislation.